sophiekoonin/localghost/src/keyboards.md

 Absolutely obsessed with this keyboard.
 It's heavy, which means a lot of the sound is absorbed.
 Keyboards for me are about the look and feel, not the sound - so it's red switches all the way!
 I would be quite happy using this in an office.

-Right now it's wearing Mintlodica DSA Witch Girl keycaps, but I'm waiting for the [KAT Space Dust](https://prototypist.net/products/group-buy-kat-space-dust?variant=39351637508162) group buy to ship!
+Right now it's wearing [Mintlodica DSA Magic Girl](https://mintlodica.com/products/dsa-magic-girl-keycaps) keycaps, but I'm waiting for the [KAT Space Dust](https://prototypist.net/products/group-buy-kat-space-dust?variant=39351637508162) group buy to ship!

 ## ikki68 Aurora x Dreamscape
 [![The ikki68 Aurora keyboard with white and pastel purple polycarbonate case.
 Most of the keys are off-white, the escape and pg up/pg down/home/end keys are pastel coloured with fruit legends.
 It is in Mac ISO layout with a split left shift.](/img/keyboards/ikki68-2.webp)](/img/keyboards/ikki68-2.webp)